nordquip/sousms/doc/TradeEngineUseCases.md

 	* Stock is bought
 	* back to 1 and condition ceases to exist.
  7. Back to 5

+## ID  UCConditionalSellAtUserPrice
+Written by Garrett Skelton

+### Actors
+User or Program

+### Description
+Sell stock automatically based on price

+### Preconditions
+* Authorized User Account
+* Appropriate Stock Symbol
+* Sufficient (>0) stocks to complete transaction

+### Post Conditions
+* Transaction successful output receipt.
+* Output Error, Not an authorized user, can't complete transaction.
+* Output Error, Incorrect stock symbol, can't complete transaction.
+* Output Error, User does not have any shares of stock specified, can't complete transaction

+### Dialog
+1. User Logs into account with User ID and password.
+	* Output error if user does not have account, does not log in.
+2. User picks stock from a dropdown list of owned stocks
+3. User designates a price point, number of shares to sell, and whether the rule is to sell when the value is greater or less than the price point.
+4. Confirm Rule
+	* Output error if system cannot locate appropriate stock symbol.
+	* Output error if user has fewer shares than the amount of shares they're trying to sell.
+	* Output rule successful.
+	* Output receipt.
+5. Save receipt
+6. Check stock value against user defined price point
+7. Reconfirm rule (to make sure the user hasn't already sold their stocks or anything)
+8. If the rule evaluates true: sell the stock
+9. Else
+	goto 6
+10. delete the rule

 ## ID  UCStockPriceQuery
 Written By NCHelix (Jeremy Barnes)